FAQ: Data61 Scholarship FAQs

 - The Data61 Top-up Scholarship may continue to be held but will not convert to a full stipend if the base stipend ceases.

 - Candidates with existing base-scholarships from their university will be considered for Data61 top-up scholarships.
-The IP considerations of the existing scholarship may need to be considered as part of the candidates assessment.
+The IP considerations of the existing scholarship may need to be considered as part of the candidate's assessment.

 Leave entitlements of students who hold Data61 scholarships will follow the entitlements in line with the policies of the university of enrolment and the Commonwealth Scholarships Guidelines (Research) 2017 RTP guidelines.

 Yes.
 Continuation of Data61 scholarship payments is conditional upon maintained satisfactory academic progress and satisfactory engagement with Data61.
 Progress is monitored through complementary annual scholarship and academic reviews undertaken by the university review panel which will include in its membership, the relevant Data61 supervisors.
+More informal progress reviews and check-ins will also be undertaken at Data61 to ensure candidates are progressing as expected.